 Conductor / Music Director

-Music Director Lawrence Eckerling is entering his fifteenth season with the ESO.
+Music Director Lawrence Eckerling is entering his 17th season with the ESO.
 He continues to be committed to the on-going artistic growth of the Evanston Symphony and its talented musicians.
 He was named 2014 Illinois Conductor of the Year (Community Orchestras) by the Illinois Council of Orchestras, and he also received this accolade in 2007.